To Compare LMS Systems the Right Way, You Need to Understand How They Operate

-It’s easy to take cost at face value without factoring the bigger picture: yourtotal cost of ownership.
+It’s easy to take cost at face value without factoring the bigger picture: Your total cost of ownership.
 Operating costs for data servers will stack up over time, and inevitably, your hardware will need upgrading.
-So while it may look like a cheap sum now, the real cost of on-premise LMS usually hits later.
+So while it may look like a cheap sum now, the real cost of on-premise learning management systems usually hit later.

 Why you need to know the difference

 It’s important to consider how your choice will impact your budget, learners, business plans and growth now, lest you find yourself with an untenable and expensive platform later.

-Where your LMS is hosted
+The importance of where your LMS is hosted

-Some suppliers might be based in one country but host all the data on their LMS overseas as it can be cheaper in other jurisdictions.
+Some vendors might be based in one country but host LMS data overseas as it can be cheaper in other jurisdictions.
 For some, hosting data offshore may seem like a viable way to save money in low-tax countries.
 Smaller organisations might even see an opportunity to reduce the space needed to store data onsite.

 Learning management system features

 Many vendors service specific industries or markets, which means the features they offer will be optimised for those end users.
 When you consider a learning management system is designed to streamline administrative processes, improve efficiency, reduce company costs and increase user engagement, it’s all the more important to considerately weigh up your options.

 It’s also crucial to consider the functionality of LMS features.
 Again, the functionality of a feature might differ across applications.
 A content library for a university student will be customised entirely to their individual coursework, but a mining company might populate a catalogue with the same compliance training for most—if not all—staff.
 Similarly, a university student might have time to sit down during the day and watch long-format videos.
 Corporate executives likely will not, preferring bite-size chunks of information.